bluestarburst/SceneFusion/README.md

 # SceneFusion
 A new attempt of creating a consistent scene using [AnimateDiff](https://animatediff.github.io/)'s video diffusion model.
 This project is inspired by both [AnimateDiff](https://animatediff.github.io/)'s capabilities and recent gaussian splatting implementations such as [DreamGaussian](https://dreamgaussian.github.io/).

+# Goal
 The goal of this project is to create customizable priors (see [MVDream](https://mv-dream.github.io/)) for 3D generation from a text prompt.

+# Front-End Editing Tutorial

 The website is also publicly available [here](https://bluestarburst.github.io/SceneFusion/)